March (Lene Lovich album)

 March is the fourth studio album by English-American singer-songwriter Lene Lovich, released in October 1989 by Pathfinder Records.
-It was her first new full-length album since No Man's Land (1982) and also the last album before her 15-year hiatus and the release of Shadows and Dust (2005).
-The album is entirely produced by Lovich and Les Chappell.
-They also wrote all the songs on the album, except for "Wonderland", which was co-written by Andy Scott and Chris Bradford.
+It was Lovich's first full-length album of original material since No Man's Land (1982) and also the last before her 15-year hiatus and the release of Shadows and Dust (2005).
+The album is produced by Lovich and Les Chappell who also wrote all the songs, except for "Wonderland" (co-written by Andy Scott and Chris Bradford.)
 It was recorded in Norfolk, England.

 The lead single "Wonderland" was released in 1988 and reached number 25 on the Billboard Hot Dance Club Songs.
 "Make Believe" was released in April 1990 as a promotional single accompanied by a music video.

 March received mixed reviews from the music critics.